Academic, pharmaceutical, healthcare policy and pension fund perspectives.

 “There is an urgent need to proactively develop actionable codes for age-related muscle wasting, many conditions related to cognitive decline, decline of the metabolic system, loss of regenerative capacity and even skin and hair pathologies.”

-In preparation for the ICD-11, and to spark debate, Dr Zhavoronkov and his co-Topic Editors started their Frontiers Research Topic to produce a dedicated, and referenceable, collection of works which will present novel perspectives and reviews on aging as a disease.
+In preparation for the ICD-11, and to spark debate, Dr Zhavoronkov and his co-Topic Editors started a Frontiers Research Topic to produce a dedicated, and referenceable, collection of works which will present novel perspectives and reviews on aging as a disease.

 We spoke with him to find out more about the topic and the specific challenges within his field.